The languid Kerala Backwaters typify the relaxing pace of this laid-back part of the world.

 Navigating the backwaters in a traditional houseboat is the ideal way to experience life in Kerala, complete with onboard chef, crew and entertainment.
 The boats are modern-day versions of the traditional kettuvalam haulage vessels, crafted from woven coconut-fiber coir without the use of a single nail.

 Houseboat itineraries run from Alappuzha, dubbed the Venice of India, to Thotapally, Kottayam, Kidangara or Mankotta.

+The Kerala Backwaters flow inland from Alappuzha on the west Malabar coast.
+The network of waterways measure 900km (558 miles) from their headwaters in Cochin Harbour on the Arabian Sea.
 Stops along the backwaters include Kuttanad, Kumarakom, Kollam, Thiruvallam, Ashtamudi, Vembanad Lake and Ponnumthuruthu Island.